youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 6: Jetpack Compose theming.md

 Here we use the [`lightColors`](https://developer.android.com/reference/kotlin/androidx/compose/material/package-summary#lightColors(androidx.compose.ui.graphics.Color, androidx.compose.ui.graphics.Color, androidx.compose.ui.graphics.Color, androidx.compose.ui.graphics.Color, androidx.compose.ui.graphics.Color, androidx.compose.ui.graphics.Color, androidx.compose.ui.graphics.Color, androidx.compose.ui.graphics.Color, androidx.compose.ui.graphics.Color, androidx.compose.ui.graphics.Color, androidx.compose.ui.graphics.Color, androidx.compose.ui.graphics.Color)) function to build our `Colors`, this provides sensible defaults so we don't have to specify all colors that make up a Material color palette.
 For example, notice that we haven't specified a `background` color or many of the ‘on' colors, we'll use the defaults.

-**Note:** If your brand doesn't have separate primary and secondary colors, then it's fine to supply the same color for both.
+**com.example.sky.database.Note:** If your brand doesn't have separate primary and secondary colors, then it's fine to supply the same color for both.

 Now let's use these colors in our app.
 Update your `JetnewsTheme` composable to use our new `Colors`: